pdizz/pdizz.github.io/_posts/2017-03-22-behavioral-api-testing-with-behat-01.markdown

 ### Parameters in Step Definitions

 We have a couple steps defined, but they are not very re-usable in their current state.
-We can add parameters to our step definitions to make the much more useful.
+We can add parameters to our step definitions to make them much more useful.
 Let's modify `iRequestTheHomePage()` first.
 We need to change the annotation to use regex to capture the parts of the sentence we want to be parameterized, the url in this case, and change the method signature to include the $url parameter.